osti11/logbook/app/documentation/app/com.ema.jannik.logbook.model/-route/index.md

 Created by Jannik on 11/24/2018.
 This class represent the table route and contains geo locations.
-These are used for Polylinies to show the route on maps
+These are used for Polylinies to show the route on maps.
+This table has no entry when the journey is added manuel.

 ### Constructors